citp/privacy-policy-historical/c/ch/che/cheap-auto-rentals.com.md

 ## Privacy Policy

-Trip Technologies, Inc. (in this policy: "the Company", "We", "Us", or "Our") respects your privacy.
+Cricket Traveling LTD (in this policy: "the Company", "We", "Us", or "Our") respects your privacy.
 This policy explains the accepted privacy practices for our website at [www.cheap-auto-rentals.com](https://web.archive.org/) ("Cheap-auto-rentals").

 This policy covers, among other things, what personal information we collect from you, whether you are a registered user or not, how we use the information, with whom We share the information, the data obtained automatically when you use Cheap-auto-rentals and how We retain it.